Book Reviews

 adult fiction.
 The e-book is approximately 210 pages, and available for nearly every device imaginable.

 This is a quick-paced and fun read.
 Sarah is young and unemployed but willing to work, making her a character that is easy to identify with.
 Sarah has no family to turn to for help — at least she believes she has no family.
 Where the book gets interesting is that when Sarah finds out (quite by accident on her part, she was just looking for a job) that she has family she didn’t know about, she opens a whole can of worms.
-There is intrigue, magic, loveslabourswonmurder and some doubt as to who can be trusted.
+There is intrigue, magic, murder and some doubt as to who can be trusted.
 Sarah is a strong-willed female character who is sweet and kind without being a pushover which I really like after reading recent fiction that involved “blank-slate” female characters with all the ambition and self-identity of a slug.
 Sarah never sits back and waits for rescue when she knows that she is in trouble.

 I highly recommend this book. ★★★★ out of ★★★★★